mayaalsamarrai/vc-odt-mpa-theme/docs/change-columns-names.md

 1. In the opened blade (Themes list) select the 'current' theme (Activated in store);
 ![Current theme](media/screen-current-theme.png)

-1. Select the 'Locales' folder and then select the localization file (en.default.json), where you should to make the changes;
+1. Select the 'Locales' folder and then select the localization file (en.default.json), where you should make the changes;
 ![Select Locales](media/screen-locales-folder.png)

 1. In the json file find the tab name (ex, Payments), then find the 'columns' term;